OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 What to do if the Wi-Fi we need for testing has client isolation?

-You can configure the proxy on your Android device to point to 127.0.0.1:8080, connect your phone via USB to your laptop and use adb to make a reverse port forwarding:
+You can configure the proxy on your Android device to point to 127.0.0.1:8080, connect your phone via USB to your host computer and use adb to make a reverse port forwarding:

 ```bash
 $ adb reverse tcp:8080 tcp:8080
 ```

-Once you have done this all proxy traffic on your Android phone will be going to port 8080 on 127.0.0.1 and it will be redirected via adb to 127.0.0.1:8080 on your laptop and you will see now the traffic in your Burp.
+Once you have done this all proxy traffic on your Android phone will be going to port 8080 on 127.0.0.1 and it will be redirected via adb to 127.0.0.1:8080 on your host computer and you will see now the traffic in your Burp.
 With this trick you are able to test and intercept traffic also in Wi-Fis that have client isolation.

 #### Non-Proxy Aware Apps